mhyrzt/Dlib-Android-Face-Landmark/README.md

 # DLib Android Face Landmark Detection
-it's good to mention that this project is not a greatly optimized Implementation of face landmark detection.
-It’s quite a naive and straightforward one. :)
+it's good to mention that this project is not a greatly optimized Implementation of face landmark detection, although it was my bachelor project.
+It’s a pretty naive and straightforward one. :)
 ```
 $ git clone --recursive https://github.com/mhyrzt/Dlib-Android-Face-Landmark.git
 ```